Priaulx Rainier: Later life

 She was awarded a Doctorate in Music (Honoris Causa) by the University of Cape Town in June 1982.
 She was a passionate gardener and ecologist who helped design, and planted the exotic plants in, Barbara Hepworth's Sculpture Garden in St Ives.
 Her last work, Wildlife Celebration, was commissioned by Yehudi Menuhin and performed in aid of Gerald Durrell's Wildlife Conservation Trust.

 Priaulx Rainier died on 10 October 1986 at Besse-en-Chandesse in France, aged 83.
 The date was the 70th birthday of David Gascoyne, the poet to whose words she had written her Requiem of 1956.

 Legacy

-Most of her music manuscripts are now housed at the J. W. Jagger Library at the University of Cape Town.
+A large collection of Rainier's letters and personal papers are held at the Royal Academy of Music Library, while most of her music manuscripts are housed at the J. W. Jagger Library at the University of Cape Town.

 On 28 March 1987 a concert in celebration of her life and work was held at Wigmore Hall.
 A pictorial biography, Come and Listen to the Stars Singing, written by her long-term partner June Opie, was published in 1988.

 Her centenary on 3 February 2003 was marked by a special program on Australia's ABC Classic FM.

 Her "lost" early String Quartet (1922) was given its world premiere on 8 September 2004 at the Tate St Ives Visual Music Week.

 Rainier's Movement for strings, substantially completed in 1951 but lacking final revision, was edited by Douglas Young and received its first performance at the BBC Proms on 10 August 2013.